misakimichy/redux-twitter-like-app/README.md

 # Twitter-like Project

-This repo is lesson project of Redux in [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+This repo is a lesson of Redux in [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).